 Sammy Watkins*, WR, Clemson

 Height: 6-1.
 Weight: 200.
 Projected 40 Time: 4.40.
 Projected Round (2014): Top-5 Pick.
-5/6/14: In speaking with sources, they don't believe that Watkins has any chance of getting out of the top five.
-Even before the Combine, Watkins was labelled a hot prospect viewed by many to be the best wide receiver to enter the NFL since A.J.
+4/19/14: Even before the Combine, Watkins was labelled a hot prospect viewed by many to be the best wide receiver to enter the NFL since A.J.
 Green.
-The electric play-maker also impressed evaluators with his blocking and well-rounded skill set.
+The electric play-maker has also impressed evaluators with his blocking and well-rounded skill set.
 Watkins is a threat to score on any touch and features rare first-step quickness.
 He is game-breaking receiver for the NFL who should be a difference-maker right away and looks like a potentially elite No. 1 receiver in the NFL.

 In 2013, Watkins recorded 101 receptions for 1,44 yards and 12 touchdowns.
 He played well to close out the regular season, including in his matchup against South Carolina and a dominant performance against a weak Ohio State (16-227-2) defense in the Orange Bowl.
 Watkins looks like a special receiver for the NFL.
 He has the explosive speed to stretch a defense vertically and is a threat to score on any reception.
 The junior also improved his hands, route-running and concentration in 2013.